raffaeldutra/terraform-digitalocean-droplet/README.md

 }
 ```

-If you want associate Droplets a project you must use the [Module for Projects here](https://github.com/raffaeldutra/terraform-digitalocean-project) or, create some resource for a project, then associate those Droplets to a project.
+If you want to associate Droplets in a project, you must use the [Module for Projects here](https://github.com/raffaeldutra/terraform-digitalocean-project) or, create some resource for a project and then associate those Droplets to a project.

 ```hcl
 module "project" {